Skip to main content

 For a deeper dive into creator strategies and support during this transition, check out the expert tips and educational resources available at Mavely University.

-How to Prepare for Social Media Outages or Bans to Minimize Impact
+How to Prepare for the TikTok Ban to Minimize Impact

 Download Your Content

 Don't risk losing valuable content.
-Download your content and:
+Download your TikTok videos and:

 Communicate with Your Audience

-Take the opportunity to communicate with your followers in advance so they know where else they can find you:
+Let your TikTok followers know where else they can find you:

-• Update your social bios with your Later Link in Bio with links to other social profiles
+• Update your TikTok bio with your Later Link in Bio with links to other social profiles

 • Create content directing followers to other platforms

-• Build your email list while you can still reach your audience
+• Build your email list while you can still reach your TikTok audience

 Strengthen Your Multi-Platform Strategy